Ensembl/ensembl-metadata-api/README.md

 > `test.db` created when running tests is deleted once tests are executed.

-To take a look at the test data you can create a temporary `sampledb.db` importing `sampledb.sql` content using the command:
+To take a look at the test data you can create a temporary `sampledb.db` importing `tables.sql` content using the command:

 ```
-cat sampledb.sql | sqlite3 sampledb.db
+cat tables.sql | sqlite3 sampledb.db
 ```

 You can then open `sampledb.db` using [DB Browser for SQLite](https://sqlitebrowser.org/dl/).